ugurkanates/awesome-real-world-rl/readme.md

 ## Papers

-Any academic work done related to RL in real world.This is the other part of list , anything doesn't fit but still related gets here.
+Any academic work done related to RL in real world.This is the other part of list,anything doesn't fit but still related gets here.

 - [Domain Randomization for Transferring Deep Neural Networks from Simulation to the Real World](https://arxiv.org/abs/1703.06907)
 - [Asymmetric Actor Critic for Image-Based Robot Learning](https://arxiv.org/abs/1710.06542)